MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SvcParams portion of the record as opaque.
 No part of this specification requires recursive resolvers to alter their behavior based on its contents, even if the contents are invalid.
-Recursive resolvers MAY validate the values of recognized SvcParamKeys and reject records containing invalid values.
-However, for complex value types whose interpretation might differ between implementations (e.g. URIs), resolvers SHOULD limit validation to basic sanity checks.
+Recursive resolvers MAY validate the values of recognized SvcParamKeys and reject records containing values which are invalid according to the SvsParam specification.
+For complex value types whose interpretation might differ between implementations or have additional future allowed values added (e.g. URIs or "alpn"), resolvers SHOULD limit validation to specified constraints.

 When responding to a query that includes the DNSSEC OK bit ({{!RFC3225}}), DNSSEC-capable recursive and authoritative DNS servers MUST accompany